lpolish/managelinux/README.md

 - Windows 10 or later
 - PowerShell 5.1 or later
 - Administrator privileges
-- Docker Desktop for Windows
+- Docker Desktop for Windows (for ISO to Docker conversion)
 - 7-Zip (automatically installed if missing)

 ## Installation